-[EDIMXC Maxcor: n]

-information given in response to SET MAXCOR Ø.
+[EDIMCR n in-core pages, n MAXCOR with nK low core allows n pages] information given in response to SET MAXCOR Ø.

 %EDINAC Not a command - type "H" or "HELP"

 "H" gives a list of commands, "HELP" gives an explanation.